WHO WE ARE

 Jan McIntosh is an experienced television director and producer, who started her television career at TVNZ.
 There she created ‘The Palmers Garden Show’, a long-running high-rating series in prime-time.

-“On top of that people start behaving more communally.
-If they’ve got spare produce they’ll give it away to someone who can use it.
+“Food gardening creates community.
+If people have got spare produce they’ll give it away to someone who can use it.
 The same goes with seeds and seedlings.
 You can see the potential.
 It costs nothing to give it away, and yet you’ve done so much good.”

 “Whenever I tell people I could help them create an organic vege garden,